 Rafer Alston was a streetball legend

-Rafer Alston getting the chance to play in the NBA
+Rafer Alston got the chance to play in the NBA

-Videos of Alston playing in the AND1 Mixtape Tour reached the NBA level, and in 1998 he signed with the Idaho Stampede (now the Salt Lake City Stars) a G League affiliate of the Utah Jazz.
-After player a year with the Stampede, he got his shot at the NBA.
-He played with the Milwaukee Bucks from 1999 to 2002.
-Alston was not out playing on the streets anymore, and he was now playing with and alongside other NBA players.
+Videos of Rafer Alston playing in the AND1 Mixtape Tour reached the NBA level.
+In 1998, he signed with the Idaho Stampede (now the Salt Lake City Stars), a G League affiliate of the Utah Jazz.

 After playing a year with the Stampede, he got his shot in the NBA.
 The 6-foot-2 guard joined the Milwaukee Bucks and remained on the roster from 1999-2002.

 Alson was able to transition from streetball to the NBA game, but he did struggle early on.
 He mainly came off the bench with the Bucks and averaged just 11.0 minutes per game during his first three seasons.
 The Toronto Raptors and Miami Heat gave him a bit more run as a rotation player in 2002-03 and 2003-04, respectively, but he wasn’t a full-time starter until he joined the Toronto Raptors in 2004-05.

 That season, Alston averaged a career-high 14.2 points per game, and his success carried over to the Houston Rockets the next campaign.
 Playing alongside future Hall of Famer Tracy McGrady, the 1-guard averaged 12.6 points, 3.5 rebounds, and 5.7 assists over 267 games with the Rockets before finishing out his career with shorter stints for the Orlando Magic, New Jersey Nets, and Miami Heat.